lingsoft/heli-elg/README.md

 This version was developed in EU's CEF project:
 [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry).
-And is released under the same Apache License 2.0.
+And it is released under the same Apache License 2.0.

 ## Development